Jake Burger Player Props: White Sox vs. Tigers

-The Chicago White Sox and Jake Burger (.528 slugging percentage over his past 10 games, including two homers), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Chicago White Sox and Jake Burger (.459 slugging percentage over his past 10 games, including one homer), take on starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+In his most recent appearance, he had two hits (going 2-for-5 with a double) against the Tigers.

 Jake Burger Game Info & Props vs. the Tigers